smallbasic/smallbasic.github.io/_posts/2016-06-04-graphics-window.markdown

 The WINDOW command allows you to redefine the corners of the display screen as a pair of "world" coordinates.
 WINDOW is also overloaded as a function, returning a system object providing access to the following sub-commands: graphicsScreen1, graphicsScreen2, textScreen, alert, ask, menu, message, showKeypad, insetTextScreen

-The world space defined by WINDOW is disabled by a WINDOW command with no parameters.
+<p>The world space defined by WINDOW is disabled by a WINDOW command with no parameters.